bmad-sim/GTPSA.jl/docs/src/index.md

 1. **Speed and Accuracy**: Because the TPSA method does not take any symbolic derivatives, nor use finite differencing, derivatives are calculated with high efficiency and accuracy
 2. **Arbitrary Orders in Individual Variables**: For example, computing the Taylor expansion of $f(x_1,x_2)$ to 5th order in $x_1$ and 1st order in $x_2$ is done trivially in GTPSA
 3. **All Taylor Coefficients Stored**: GTPSA implements an efficient monomial coefficient indexing function for high speed even with TPSs having large number of variables to high orders
-4. **Distinction Between "Variables" and "Parameters"**: When the TPS represents a *Taylor map* of a dynamical system, which defines the evolution of map *variables* given some variations in map *parameters*, distinguishing between the two allows for substantial computational benefits
+4. **Distinction Between "Variables" and "Parameters"**: When the TPS represents a *Taylor map* of a dynamical system, which defines the evolution of map *variables* given some variations in map *parameters*, distinguishing between the two proves advantageous for analyses of Taylor maps, such as normal form

 **GTPSA is fast!** See the `benchmark/fodo.jl` example for a speed comparison of `GTPSA.jl` with `ForwardDiff.jl` and `TaylorSeries.jl` in calculating a multivariable Taylor map to 2nd order.